liteprotocol/java-lite/Lite protobuf protocol document.md

 ## Overview

-This is the description of  Google Protobuf implementation of Tron's protocol.
+This is the description of  Google Protobuf implementation of the Lite Protocol.

 ## Contents